Skip to page content

 • Loss of interest in sex

-• Poor memory.
+• Poor memory

 What causes anaemia in kidney failure?

-Red blood cells are made in the bone marrow and are being produced all the time, to replace those that are lost or die.
+Red blood cells are made in the bone marrow and are being produced all the time to replace those that are lost or die.
 These cells contain haemoglobin which carries oxygen.

 When the number of red blood cells drop, less oxygen is carried around the body causing anaemia and its symptoms.
 The amount of red blood cells made in your bone marrow is controlled by a hormone called erythropoietin (EPO).
-The kidneys make EPO in response to the level of oxygen in the blood stream.
+The kidneys make EPO in response to the level of oxygen in your blood stream.
 The less oxygen from fewer red blood cells, the more EPO is made.
 In kidney failure, your kidneys are not able to make enough EPO when lower oxygen levels cause a need for it.

 To find out if you are anaemic, you will have a blood test.
 This test will measure the amount of haemoglobin in your blood.
 Your renal doctor will be able to see from the results if you need treatment.
 People with chronic kidney disease often have haemoglobin levels well below normal.